Colorado AI Act Jun 30, 2026 | EU AI Act Aug 2, 2026 | California ADMT Jan 1, 2026

 Zero-egress architecture Not applicable Only hashes cross trust boundary

-Colorado safe harbor activation Policies necessary, not sufficient Evidence of NIST AI RMF adherence activates safe harbor
+Colorado reasonable-care defense Policies necessary, not sufficient Evidence of NIST AI RMF adherence supports your showing of reasonable care

 How it works

-GLACIS evaluates every AI request against your governance policy — permit, deny, escalate, or flag.
-Every decision generates independently witnessed evidence.
-Your data never leaves your environment.
+GLACIS evaluates AI requests against your governance policy — permit, deny, escalate, or flag.
+Each decision on configured controls generates independently witnessed evidence.
+Plaintext content never leaves your environment.
 Only cryptographic proof crosses the trust boundary.

 See it in action